Learn

 When spaced repetition without flashcards works best

-Material-based review is especially useful when the learning material is:
+Material-based review is most useful when the learning material is:

 - context-heavy;